thomaskeggin/gen3sis_sandbox/readme.md

 > If you’re going to manually set up your landscape object and distance
 > matrices, make sure to follow the file structure and file naming
-> convention - check in out here: `./inputs/seascapes/`.
+> convention - check it out here: `./inputs/seascapes/`.

 Let’s have a look these objects.